Palace of Versailles

 Getting There

 Take the RER C train from Paris.
-From Gare d’Austerlitz, Saint-Michel, or Champ de Mars stations, the journey to Versailles Chateau-Rive Gauche takes about 35 minutes and costs 4.60 euros each way.
+From Gare d’Austerlitz, Saint-Michel, or Champ de Mars stations, the journey to Versailles Chateau-Rive Gauche takes about 35 minutes and costs around 4.60 euros each way.
 The station is a 10-minute walk from the main entrance.
 Ignore the private shuttles and tour buses that collect at Paris airports: they are slower and far more expensive.

 Tickets